-- PCD-3.1.2 The capital and risk weighted assets (RWAs) of the non-resident entity must be shown separately.
-The parent bank will be required to aggregate the subsidiary's eligible capital and RWAs (based on the risk weighting of assets reported by the subsidiary to its host central bank) with its own eligible capital and RWAs respectively.
-In cases where bank does not control the entity, such aggregation will be limited to the percentage of ownership by the bank in the financial entity (see Appendix PCD-3).
-In cases where the bank does control the entity, the bank will be required to undertake full aggregation (see Appendix PCD-4). - PCD-3.1.3 If a conventional bank controls or holds significant investment (20% 50%) in an Islamic bank or Islamic financial entity incorporated in the Kingdom of Bahrain, the capital and RWAs of the Islamic financial entity must be shown separately and measured using the CBB guidelines for Islamic banks.
+- PCD-3.1.3 If a conventional bank controls or holds significant investment (20% 50%) in an Islamic bank or Islamic financial entity incorporated in the Kingdom of Bahrain and the investment is not deducted, the capital and RWAs of the Islamic financial entity must be shown separately and measured using the CBB guidelines for Islamic banks.
 The conventional bank will be required to aggregate the subsidiary's eligible capital and RWAs (based on the risk weighting of assets reported by the subsidiary to CBB) with its own eligible capital and RWAs respectively.
 In cases where the bank does not control the Islamic financial entity, such aggregation will be limited to the percentage of ownership by the bank in the Islamic financial entity.
-In cases where the bank does control the Islamic financial entity, the bank will be required to undertake full aggregation. - PCD-3.1.4 If a conventional bank operates an Islamic window, the assets of such Islamic window will be risk weighted in accordance with CBB's guidelines for conventional banks. - PCD-3.1.5 Appropriate adjustments will be made to eliminate intra-group exposures. - PCD-3.1.6 If a bank in Bahrain is a subsidiary of a non-resident parent bank, the capital adequacy of such bank will be determined on a standalone basis.
+In cases where the bank does control the Islamic financial entity, the bank will be required to undertake full aggregation. - PCD-3.1.4 If a conventional bank operates an Islamic window, the assets of such Islamic window will be risk weighted in accordance with CBB's guidelines for conventional banks - PCD-3.1.5 Appropriate adjustments will be made to eliminate intra-group exposures. - PCD-3.1.6 If a bank in Bahrain is a subsidiary of a non-resident parent bank, the capital adequacy of such bank will be determined on a standalone basis.